José de la Serna, 1st Count of the Andes: In command of Spanish forces in Upper Peru

 La Serna formally resigned again on 23 November 1818, citing ill health.
 Pezuela remained lenient regarding this unauthorized move, which he did not punish; and La Serna returned to wait for his official leave.
 While waiting for this resignation's formal acceptance, in the spring of 1819 La Serna repeated with complete success the previous unfortunate expedition to Jujuy, giving a severe punishment to the gauchos who harassed his army and taking thousands of cattle.

 He obtained his official leave on 31 September and left for Lima, where he arrived on 29 November.
-But Pezuela was suspicious of the chiefs he had under his orders; (Note: Pezuela wrote in his diary: "...in order to fill with his [La Serna's] superior rank already, the useless generals here I have at my command.")
+Pezuela was suspicious of the chiefs he had under his orders; (Note: Pezuela wrote in his diary: "...in order to fill with his [La Serna's] superior rank already, the useless generals here I have at my command.")

 and he was also preoccupied by the evolution of the situation in Santa Fé (now called Bogotá).
 (Note: the Junta de Santa Fe was established on 20 July 1810, in what is often called the Colombian Declaration of Independence.
 Then came 1810-1816, period of la Patria Boba: intense conflicts between federalist and centralist factions over the nature of the new government of the recently emancipated juntas.
 The Province of Santa Fé became the Free and Independent State of Cundinamarca, soon embroiled in a civil war against other local juntas which banded together to form the United Provinces of New Granada and advocated for a federalist government system.
 Following a failed military campaign against Quito, General Simón Bolívar of the United Provinces led a campaign that led to the surrender of the Cundinamarca province in December 1814.

 In 1819, Bolívar initiated his campaign to liberate New Granada.
 Following a series of battles, the last of which was the Battle of Boyacá, the republican army led by Bolívar cleared its way to Santa Fé, where he arrived victorious on 10 August 1819.
 It was Simón Bolívar who rebaptized the city with the name of Bogotá, to honor the Muisca people and to emphasize the emancipation from Spain.
 Bogotá then became the capital of the Gran Colombia.)

 So he asked La Serna not to embark for Spain but to remain in Lima as his second-in-command, thus becoming lieutenant general.